-Attached is a copy of the Advisory Committee on Animal Feedingstuffs forward work plan.
-The Committee takes a proactive approach to ensure that developments in animal feed and feed safety are identified and prioritised as appropriate.
-It should be noted, however, this is a living document which can be amended to take account of changing priorities as new issues arise or the urgency of existing priorities change due to impacts on feed safety.
+The Committee is committed to taking a proactive approach to ensure developments in animal feed and feed safety are identified and prioritised as appropriate.
+Therefore this is a living document which can be amended to take account of changing priorities as new issues arise or the urgency of existing priorities change due to impacts on feed safety.

-High Priority - position of ACAF to be considered proactively (will be based on emerging and current issues with high and/or immediate impact on feed safety along with short term policy issues and strategic objectives for FSA and agricultural departments.
-The following considerations for determining high priority will include short term uncertainty risks, media interests and consumer perception).
+High Priority issues - ACAF to consider proactively based on emerging and current issues with high and/or immediate impact on feed safety and short term policy issues and strategic objectives for FSA and agricultural departments.
+Considerations include short term uncertainty risks, media interests and consumer perception.